Tooth Pain During Pregnancy – Causes and Remedies

-- Morning sickness may be one of the reasons for your dental troubles during pregnancy.
+- Morning sickness may be one of the reasons for dental issues during pregnancy.
 When the stomach acid comes into your mouth, it may lead to dental cavities and toothaches during pregnancy.

 - The hormonal disturbances in the body during pregnancy may make you more prone to gingivitis, which in turn may lead to various tooth and gum troubles.

 - Your diet undergoes various changes during pregnancy.
-If you consume more dairy products or sugary products, then it may increase your chances of having dental problems.
+If you consume sugary products in excess quantities, then it may increase your chances of dental problems.

 - When you become pregnant, your body’s calcium requirement increases as it needs to facilitate the calcium requirements of a growing foetus.
 However, if you do not consume adequate amounts of calcium during pregnancy, it may lead to demineralisation on your tooth enamel, causing toothaches and pains.

-- Pregnancy may make your gums and teeth sensitive, and this may lead to improper brushing or brushless frequently, which in turn may lead to dental problems.
+- Pregnancy may make your gums and teeth sensitive, and this may lead to improper brushing or make you brush less frequently, which in turn may lead to dental problems.

 Treatment for a Toothache in Pregnancy